> Steeleye Span > Songs > Fisherman's Wife

 Fisherman's Wife

-This is one of the songs Ewan MacColl wrote for the Radio Ballad Singing the Fishing.
-Steeleye Span recorded it for their first album Hark!
+Steeleye Span sang Fisherman’s Wife in 1970 on their first album Hark!
 The Village Wait.
-A live recording from The Forum, London on September 2, 1995 was released on the double CD The Journey.
-The original album's sleeve notes commented:
+A live recording from The Forum, London, on 2 September 1995 was released on the double CD The Journey.
+The original album’s sleeve notes commented:

 The words by Ewan MacColl, set to a traditional Scots tune, manage effectively to convey the quiet despair of the fisherman's wife resigned to the frequent absence of her husband with lapsing into self-pity but rather extending an underlying feeling of pride at her lot in life.
 The song was first heard in the 1959 Radio Ballad Singing the Fishing.
 Ashley Hutchings: “Although it was written in the 1950s, it is in traditional style and I got it from the tape library which Ewan had in his house.”